 Observe the following precautions to prevent accidents.
-Failure to do so may cause damage to parts of the drive train, as well as dangerous handling characteristics, which may lead to fatal or injury accidents.
+Failure to do so may cause damage to parts of the drive train, as well as dangerous handling characteristics, which may lead to an accident resulting in death or serious injury.

-- Do not mix tires of different makes, models, tread patterns or treadwear. - Do not use tire sizes other than those recommended by Toyota. - Do not mix radial, bias-belted, or bias-ply tires. - Do not mix summer, all season and winter tires.
+- Do not mix tires of different makes, models or tread patterns.
+Also, do not mix tires of remarkably different treadwear. - Do not use tire sizes other than those recommended by Toyota. - Do not mix differently constructed tires (radial, bias-belted or bias-ply tires). - Do not mix summer, all season and winter tires. - Do not use tires that have been used on another vehicle. - Do not use tires if you do not know how they were used previously.